ClouddCoder/The-fashion-room/README.md

 </div>

-Lottus is an small ecommerce to practice PERN stack with Material UI and other technologies such as Docker and Nginx as a reverse proxy.
+Lottus is an ecommerce built with the PERN stack and other technologies such as Docker and Nginx as a reverse proxy.

-For production is using PERN, whereas for development and testing is used Docker, Docker compose and Nginx for a better performance in the localhost.
+It can be developed and deployed with Docker, Docker compose and Nginx for a better performance.

 The user may log in, sign up, make purchases, add products to the wishlist, see the purchases and other stuff like edit the profile.